netgenius/php_bitarray/README.md

     && make \
     && echo "Running sudo make install:" && sudo make install \
     && make test TESTS=tests/*.phpt

-### Conclusions

-   1. Unsurprisingly, the only storage methods which do not have a significant memory overhead are the *string packed* and *BitArray extension*.
-   2. Although the simplest to implement, the *standard array* and *SplFixedArray* methods both have a huge memory overhead, which makes them entirely unsuitable unless the required array size is small.
-   3. The *string direct* storage method strikes a balance of reasonable memory efficiency with performance and simplicity.
-However, performance is good only for an array size under 10 million elements, and drops rapidly with increasing array size.
-This is presumably due to how PHP stores very long strings.
-   4. The *string packed* storage provides memory efficiency with better performance than other methods available with standard PHP.
-   5. The *BitArray extension* is clearly the overall winner for both memory efficiency and performance, assuming that use of a custom PHP extension is an acceptable design decision.
-It handles array size of 100 million elements with excellent speed and no memory overhead.

 ### Performance and memory comparison of storage types